 These behaviours, beliefs and values helped us to survive as children but when we still have them as an adult, they can often cause problems for us.
 The symptoms as the title suggests, is complex and varies quite widely between individuals.

-I have read in different places that adults can develop CPTSD symptoms, especially after experiencing domestic violence or anything else traumatising.
+I have read from different sources that adults can develop CPTSD symptoms, especially after experiencing domestic violence or anything else traumatising.
 I’m inclined to disagree with that as I believe that there would have experienced some trauma as a child then the experience of domestic violence re-traumatised them.
 Very often the domestic violence triggers things that the victim experienced in childhood and hasn’t dealt with.

 There are lot of people that also say that they had a good childhood where their parents looked after them as best as they can, I’m not here to blame but to find a way to help you understand why you feel the way you do.

 This example explains trauma that is not dealt with.
 Trauma not dealt with is just like have a leaky roof that isn’t fixed.
 You may go on happily with the damaged roof until it starts to rain.
-One shower of rain probably won’t cause the damage, but it will cause damage over time.
+One shower of rain probably won’t cause any damage, but it will cause damage if it continues to rain over time.
 If the leaky roof was fixed, then the heavy rain fall may have caused some damage, but it would no way be as bad if they had not have fixed the roof.

-In life, you can’t always prevent trauma from happening but if you are loved well, and given the three A’s as child, that would help in your healing.
+In life, you can’t always prevent trauma from happening but if you are loved well, and given the three A’s (Affirmation, Attention, Affection) as child, that would help in your healing.

 What are the symptoms of CPTSD